hcetinkaya/MyDotnet/README.md

-# New asp.net core starting application
+# New asp.net core starting application with VSCode